annopol/entity-recognition/README.md

 ##### Introduction
 Purpose of this file is to provide a theoretical introduction to the entity recognition and analytical approaches used to perform it.
-File XX.ipynb contains implementation of machine learning approach applied on NLP-based transformations on textual data.
+The notebook Entity_Resolution.ipynb describes a simple implementation of machine learning approach applied on NLP-based transformations on textual data.

 **Entity recognition**